SarvaJyoshna/Diabetic-Retinopathy-Detection/README.md

 ----

 After these steps, I can see that works! now I will define a function in a python file because I used jupyter notebook for that I can see the result immediately.
 Also in next, I will implement Transfer Learning Models.
-For that Pycharm is my favorite IDE.

-The function is here: https://github.com/ierolsen/Detect-Diabetic-Retinopathy/blob/main/src/image_preprocessing.py

 After applied function: